 15 of 17

 Sweet potato greens have a lovely, almost sweet flavor.
 They have no discernible bitterness, and certainly none of the astringency one finds in chard or spinach.
 They work well in soups or stews or simply and quickly sautéed in a hot pan with a bit of oil and a sprinkle of salt.

 16 of 17

 Swiss chard has very dark green leaves punctuated by bright white stems and ribs.
-The ribs are often cut out and used separately, either in the same recipe or for use in a different recipe (Roasted Chard Stems are delicious).
-The leaves are scrumptious simply sautéed; the ribs require a bit more cooking and are often boiled to tenderize them before being used in gratins, casseroles, and other dishes (one of this writer's favorites is Gnocchi With Ricotta and Chard).
+The ribs are often cut out and used separately, either in the same recipe or for use in a different recipe (roasted chard stems are delicious).
+The leaves are scrumptious simply sautéed; the ribs require a bit more cooking and are often boiled to tenderize them before being used in gratins, casseroles, and other dishes.
 They can also be used much like celery, chopped and sautéed to add flavor to soups and stews.Continue to 17 of 17 below.

 17 of 17

 Turnip greens are the greens of turnips.
 They are usually sold on their own and bunched like collard greens, but you can sometimes find them still attached to turnips.
 They are a mild, easy-to-use green that cooks quickly.
 Add to soups, stews, or simply sauté or boil them for a quick side dish.